microsoft/genaiscript/docs/src/content/docs/reference/cli/commands.md

-  -l, --label <string>                       label for the run -t, --temperature <number>                 temperature for the run -tp, --top-p <number>                      top-p for the run -m, --model <string>                       model for the run -sm, --small-model <string>                small model for the run -mt, --max-tokens <number>                 maximum tokens for the run -mdr, --max-data-repairs <number>          maximum data repairs -mtc, --max-tool-calls <number>            maximum tool calls for the run -se, --seed <number>                       seed for the run
+  -l, --label <string>                       label for the run -t, --temperature <number>                 temperature for the run -tp, --top-p <number>                      top-p for the run -mt, --max-tokens <number>                 maximum completion tokens for the run -mdr, --max-data-repairs <number>          maximum data repairs -mtc, --max-tool-calls <number>            maximum tool calls for the run -se, --seed <number>                       seed for the run